-Citrus essential oils are wonderful for boosting the mood, energy, and immune system.
+Citrus essential oils are excellent for boosting the mood, energy, and immune system.

-Ginger can help with nausea, car sickness, or other digestive issues just when inhaled.
-This spray can be used in the car if you have someone in the family that is effected by motion sickness.
+Ginger can help with nausea, car sickness, or other digestive issues by just inhaling.
+This spray can be used in the car if you have someone in the family that is affected by motion sickness.